 One of the primary reasons to visit Thailand is it’s authentic and flavorful cuisine.
 Trust me, the Thai food we have in our cities is nothing compared to what you eat here.
 The abundance of choice is overwhelming, you want to try everything!

-Tai, our host in Sukhothai, told me it would take her whole life to try almost all of the different meals available in Thai cuisine.
+Tai, our host in Sukhothai said that, it would take her whole life to try all the meals of Thai cuisine.
 Imagine that!

 You can find food and snacks stalls, literally, at every step and corner.
 Meat or fish balls, pancakes, bugs, and fruits or freshly squeezed juices are the most commonly seen on the streets of any city.